ravisheth/mapsseq/README.md

 - Clean up with AmpureXP 0.8x (12.8uL) and resuspend in 12uL of 10mM Tris-HCl pH 8.0.
 Remove 10uL of the resuspension and save.

 ##### Indexing PCR
-- Setup up following reaction: 5uL first round PCR product (Ampure cleanup), 1uL forward index primer (10uM), 1uL reverse index primer (10um), 0.2uL 100x SYBR green, 2.8uL water, 10uL NEB Next Q5 2x Master Mix.
+- Setup up following reaction: 5uL first round PCR product (Ampure cleanup), 1uL forward index primer (10uM), 1uL reverse index primer (10um), 0.02uL 100x SYBR green (0.1x final concentration), 2.8uL water, 10uL NEB Next Q5 2x Master Mix.
 - Run with the following PCR program on qPCR cycler.
 Stop early if it appears samples stop exponential amplification.
 Ensure to run water only control to ensure that samples with non-specific amplification can be readily identified on a gel.
 - **IMPORTANT**: for all indexes, there must be a G/T and A/C base at EACH position.
 The sequencing run will fail otherwise.
 In practice, generally the p7 barcode will be diverse (ie greater than or equal to 8 barcodes), so this should be sufficient.
 For the p5 barcode, we use Nextera indices, so p5_bc1 and p5_bc2 can be used together as per the Nextera low-plex pooling guidelines.
 	- 1 98 30s